Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 • Ingathering: Remembering His faithfulness during the wilderness journey.

-Beyond personal faith, the feasts were vital for shaping Israel’s national and spiritual identity.
-Three times a year, people from across the land travelled to Jerusalem to celebrate together (Deuteronomy 16:16).
+Beyond personal faith and worship, the feasts played a major role in shaping Israel’s national and spiritual identity.
+Three times each year, people from across the land travelled together to Jerusalem to celebrate before the Lord (Deuteronomy 16:16).

 • The communal aspect strengthened their cultural identity, reinforcing distinct practices that set them apart from surrounding nations.